Surface Roughness

 • The roughness of a surface asperity height is commonly reported as a Ra number (the absolute arithmetic average roughness of a surface)or reported with an Rq number (root mean squared RMS value of roughness).

-• More advanced reporting procedures include values for waviness, kurtosis, surface skewness, ACL, and Str; however, Ra and Rq capture the height roughness adequately.
+• More advanced reporting procedures include values for waviness, kurtosis, surface skewness, ACL, and Str; however, Ra and Rq adequately capture the height roughness.

 • Units: The engineering units for both Ra and Rq are either micro-inch or nanometers.